montasim/montasim/README.md

 <!-- start my summary  -->

-I am a MERN stack web developer.
-I have some projects using MERN stack.
-I am familiar with React Native, TypeScript & Unit Testing.
-Fell free to reach me out.
+I am a passionate MERN stack web developer.
+I feel comfortable work with MERN stack.
+I am also familiar with React Native, TypeScript.

+Problem-solving in Hacker rank using C, and C++ is another passion of mine.
+No problem is too big for me.
+The bigger the challenge, the more fun!
+And as I always remember, there are always at least two solutions to every problem.

+Feel free to contact me anytime.

 <!-- end my summary  -->